Since Think with Google’s founding in 2012, hundreds of advertising leaders have generously shared their time and insights with our audience.

 The future of consumer marketing?
 The CMO of Unilever says it’s ‘consumer segments of one.’
 Read the full piece.

-Way back in 2016, Clorox CMO Eric Reynolds (who has since been elevated to EVP and chief operating officer) wrote a piece articulating his company’s realization that messaging for the mass market would need to yield to an obsession with individual consumer need states.
+Way back in 2016, Clorox CMO Eric Reynolds (who has since been elevated to EVP and chief operating officer) wrote a piece articulating his company’s realisation that messaging for the mass market would need to yield to an obsession with individual consumer need states.

 We’ve shifted from a messaging-first to a consumer-first mentality.

 “We organised our teams, processes, and approaches to analyse data and then determine appropriate ways to respond to our consumers’ needs,” wrote Reynolds.
 “As a result, we can now segment our audiences into smaller micro-targets, in order to better deliver customised messaging and test impact.
 Essentially, we’ve shifted from a messaging-first to a consumer-first mentality.”